An Algebraic Approach to Bifurcations in Kerr Ring and Fabry-Perot Resonators: Abstract

 \section{Abstract}

-High-quality Kerr resonators are a key platform for studying nonlinear optical phenomena, where bifurcations such as optical bistability and spontaneous symmetry breaking are both of theoretical and practical significance.
-In this work, we present an analytical framework, which allows finding the stationary states and their bifurcations for the propagating fields in Kerr ring and Fabry-Pérot resonators.
-Using tools from nonlinear algebra, namely, polynomial resultants and Gröbner bases, we derive compact polynomial expressions describing the system’s full solution in both intensity and amplitude representations.
-The bifurcations are derived from these expressions, and are additionally characterized as exceptional points of an auxiliary linear non-Hermitian system.
-This work unifies key phenomena in Kerr resonators under the broader framework of nonlinear algebra and offers better control of nonlinear optical systems and the design of photonic devices -- enabled by full analytic control.
+Nonlinear phenomena such as optical bistability and spontaneous symmetry breaking play a central role in Kerr resonators, and are increasingly exploited in photonic integrated circuits for all-optical information processing.
+In this work, we present an analytical framework allowing to find the stationary states and their bifurcations for the propagating fields in Kerr ring and Fabry-Pérot resonators, which can be generalized to other nonlinear systems.
+Using tools from nonlinear algebra, namely, polynomial resultants and Gröbner bases, we derive compact polynomial expressions describing the system's full solution in both intensity and amplitude representations.
+The bifurcations follow directly from these expressions, and are additionally characterized as exceptional points of an auxiliary linear non-Hermitian system.
+Together, these results unify optical bistability and spontaneous symmetry breaking within a single analytical framework, and offer a route toward improved control of nonlinear optical systems, and the design of photonic devices.